remerge/x509/README.md

 # Important Notice

-This is a fork of the `crypto/x509` Go package.
-The original source can be found on [GitHub](https://github.com/golang/go).
+This is extracted from https://github.com/google/certificate-transparency-go X509 package - which is itself a fork of  the `crypto/x509` Go package.
+The original source can be found on

-Be careful about making local modifications to this code as it will make maintenance harder in future.
+[GitHub](https://github.com/golang/go).

+The main reason of this for is to enabled make the SECP192R1 (prime192v1) curve available and usable without raising an error.